Real or not? Jose Altuve passes Aaron Judge as MVP favorite

 Seventh inning vs. Hoby Milner: Doubles to right field on a 1-1 slider

-Back in April, Altuve struck out 22.5 percent of his plate appearances, which was oddly high for him, but since then he's been under 10 percent.
+Back in April, Altuve struck out on 22.5 percent of his plate appearances, which was oddly high for him; but since then, he has been under 10 percent.
 He fights off pitches and sprays the ball around.
-You can't throw 98-mph fastballs past him and you have to respect the power that has him on pace for 49 doubles and 25 home runs.
+You can't throw 98 mph fastballs past him, and you have to respect the power that has him on pace for 49 doubles and 25 home runs.
 Most players today are swinging from their heels, hoping to launch one over the fence no matter the situation.
 Altuve is a throwback, and it's a beautiful thing to watch.

 Altuve's OPS is up to 1.005.
 Since 1950, the only second basemen with an OPS over 1.000 are Jeff Kent in 2000 and Joe Morgan in 1976.
 Both won MVP honors those seasons, which brings us to the MVP race in the American League.
 At the All-Star break, Aaron Judge led Altuve in WAR, 5.3 to 4.7.
-Entering Monday, Altuve had jumped ahead of Judge, 5.5 to 5.3, and that's probably up to 5.7 after Monday's game, meaning he's picked up a win in value over just 10 games (while Judge has slumped to a .158 average since the break).
+Entering Monday's play, Altuve had jumped ahead of Judge, 5.5 to 5.3; and that's probably up to 5.7 after Monday's game, meaning Altuve has picked up a win in value over just 10 games (while Judge has slumped to a .158 average since the break).

 It seems like those two have separated themselves from the field, especially with Carlos Correa now on the disabled list.
-George Springer (who exited Monday's game after tweaking his quad) and Jose Ramirez are certainly having MVP-caliber seasons and Chris Sale has a strong case if you want to consider a pitcher, but how awesome is it that the biggest player in the game is battling the smallest player in the game for MVP honors?
+George Springer (who exited Monday's game after tweaking his quad) and Jose Ramirez are certainly having MVP-caliber seasons, and Chris Sale has a strong case, if you want to consider a pitcher.
+But how awesome is it that the biggest player in the game is battling the smallest player in the game for MVP honors?
 Baseball is the best.

 Curtain call for Cody Bellinger.
 The Dodgers led the Twins 3-2.
-Then the Twins took a 4-3 lead into the bottom of the eighth inning, and I mention that because the Dodgers had won 46 consecutive games they led at any point.
-If that seems pretty unbelievable, it's because it is: That's a major-league record.
+Then the Twins took a 4-3 lead into the bottom of the eighth inning, and I mention that because the Dodgers had won 46 consecutive games that they had led at any point.
+If that seems pretty unbelievable, it's because it is: That's a major league record.
 The Dodgers hadn't lost such a game since May 15, when they blew a 1-0 third-inning lead to the Giants.
 (Every other team has at least eight such losses since May 16.)

 Anyway, Chris Taylor singled to center off Taylor Rogers, then Justin Turner lined an 0-2 pitch just over shortstop and up came Bellinger with one out.
 Then this happened: